sbhadr/Pyblox/README.md

 An API wrapper for Roblox written in Python.

 The purpose of this API wrapper is to expose Roblox's API for third party use and/or for individual standalone projects.
 This is the first stable Python API wrapper for the Roblox API.
-Documentation: http://pyblox.readthedocs.io/en/latest/

-Feel free to contribute to the [documentation](https://github.com/Sanjay-B/Pyblox-Docs).
+Documentation can be found within each module.
+I encourage developers to look into the codebase to better understand this wrapper and what it can truly offer.

 If you would like to contribute, create a pull request with the changes you made.
 If you have a complaint, issue or problem, create an issue and I will try to answer as fast as I can.